 How to architect a roadmap, or a family of roadmaps?
 A tough question, as roadmapping is a flexible approach, the context and purpose can vary enormously, and strategy is characterised by high levels of uncertainty, complexity and ambiguity.
-Not only a tough question, but an impossible one to fully answer, as there is no universal nor agreed theory that can be applied to all applications.
+Not only a tough question, but an impossible one to fully answer, as there is no universal nor agreed management theory that can be applied to all applications and contexts.
 A google search will reveal a bewildering array of uses (and misuses) and graphical options (the set below is illustrative of this), which can be confusing.
 However, there are some principles that can support the design of coherent and useful roadmap structures, which can be readily tested and refined through use.

 Roadmap purpose and format

 Examination of roadmaps reveals a great diversity in terms of the domains and purposes to which the method has been applied, and the graphical format, as illustrated below.
 This diagram, from the most highly cited academic paper on roadmapping, is often misinterpreted as a comprehensive taxonomy, which it is not.
 The diversity of purpose is much greater than that shown here, which are examples of roadmaps observed in 2004.
 Most examples related to product planning and long range planning (foresight), with other examples illustrating the diversity of application observed, which has expanded greatly since that time.

 Complexity in roadmaps